xlab-uiuc/kube-523/demo/lab2/README.md

 shuffled_df.to_csv(new_file_name, index=False)
 ```

-### 3. Manually Inspect the Issues to Make Sure They:
+### 3. Starting from Beginning of the Shuffled CSV, Manually Inspect the Issues to Make Sure They:

 - are actually bugs
 - are confirmed by the developers